RubenMarket/AmazingAlgorithm/README.md

 ---------------------------------------------------------------------------------------------------------------------------------
 more details:

-vote from between 3 options that are dynamically calculated based off a few values on the companys earnings sheet.
+3 numbers that are dynamically calculated based off a few values on the companys earnings sheet.
 -total/gross sales
 -profit/income
 -previous amount distributed to particpants
 -previous winning voting number

-order them from least to greatest in number
+ordered from least to greatest in number

 |------|------|------|

 least             greatest

-the median between each number are the options( 3 total )
+the mean between each number are the values( 3 total, the middle number is chosen automatically )

 to begin, previous amount distributed to particpants(0) and previous winning votng number(0)